-- · an actual basis; and - an as adjusted basis to reflect the issuance and sale of ordinary shares in this offering at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses.
+- an actual basis reflecting a 1:8.234 reverse split of the Company's share capital completed on November 10, 2020; and - an as adjusted basis to reflect the issuance and sale of ordinary shares in this offering at the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses, assuming no exercise by the underwriters of their option to purchase additional ordinary shares from us or the Selling Shareholders.

 Investors should read this table in conjunction with our audited financial statements included in this Prospectus as well as "Use of Proceeds," "Selected Consolidated Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-There have been no significant adjustments to our capitalization since September 30, 2020.
+There have been no significant adjustments to our capitalization since September 30, 2020 other than the reverse share split described on page 15 of this prospectus.

-As of Sep tember 30, 2020
+As of September 30, 2020

 Actual Pro Forma As Adjusted (1)

+Una udited

-(in t housands)
+(in the ousands)

-Cash and cash equivalents \$ \$
+Cash and cash equivalents \$ 10,641 \$ 44,534

-Total debt, including current portion on -
+Total debt and lease liabilities, including current portion 33,226 33,226

 Equity:

-Ordinary shares ( and shares issued and shares authorized, respectively, and outstanding, respectively)
+Ordinary shares, no par value: 21,983,757 shares issued and outstanding, actual; 24,610,818 shares issued and outstanding, as adjusted 21 21

-Share premium and capital reser rves
+Share premium and capital reserves 38,057 71,950

-Accumulated losses
+Accumulated losses (35,837) (35,837)

-Total equity (deficit)
+Total equity 2,241 36,134

-Total capitalization \$ \$
+Total capitalization \$ 35,467 \$ 69,360

-(1) A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, share premium, total equity and total capitalization by approximately \$ million, assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions.
-An increase or decrease of 1,000,000 shares in the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, share premium, total equity and total capitalization by approximately \$ million, assuming no change in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions.
+(1) A \$1.00 increase or decrease in the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, share premium, total equity and total capitalization by approximately \$2.4 million, assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions.
+An increase or decrease of 1,000,000 shares in the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, share premium, total equity and total capitalization by approximately \$13.9 million, assuming no change in the assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions.

-The number of our ordinary shares shown as outstanding in the table above excludes:
+The number of our ordinary shares shown as outstanding in the table above is based on 21,983,757 ordinary shares outstanding as of September 30, 2020 and excludes:

-- ordinary shares issuable upon the exercise of share options outstanding as of 2020 at a weighted average exercise price of \$ per share; and - ordinary shares reserved for future issuance as of incentive plans described in "Management Long-Term Incentive Plans."
+• 1,659,767 ordinary shares issuable upon the exercise of share options outstanding as of September 30, 2020 at a weighted average exercise price of \$1.48 per share.